tanmaybansal789/TEngine_ECS/README.md

 Secondly, you might be wondering about the 0 in context.addSystem(testSystem, 0); // Add the system.
 This is the pipeline index is what allows us to access the very basic multithreading capabilities of the ECS.
 All systems created on pipeline 0 will run concurrently.
 These pipelines run sequentially, so if I were to create another system on pipeline 1, it would execute afterwards.
-You should use all consecutive pipeline indexes.
-So, for example, if I have used pipeline 1, and pipeline 5, I should have also used pipelines 2, 3, and 4.
+You should use all consecutive pipeline indexes from 0.
+So, for example, if I have used pipeline 5, I should have also used pipelines 0, 1, 2, 3, and 4 at least once.
+They are run using std::async

 Then to update all the systems: